adobe/starter-repo/README.md

 ## PROJECT NAME

-Please add a short description of what your project does
+Please add a short description of what your project does.

+## Goals

+It is a good idea to provide a mission statement for your project, enshrining what the project wants to accomplish so that as more people join your project everyone works in alignment.

 ### Installation

-Instructions for how to download/install the code onto your machine
+Instructions for how to download/install the code onto your machine.

 Example:
 ```